 This is an accessibility statement from Intermountain Eye Centers.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Intermountain Eye Center is partially conformant with WCAG 2.1 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
+Intermountain Eye Center is fully compliant with WCAG 2.1 level AA.

 We welcome your feedback on the accessibility of Intermountain Eye Center.
 Please let us know if you encounter accessibility barriers on Intermountain Eye Center:

 Contact us if you are having any issues accessing our content or navigating the site.
 We want your browsing experience on our site to be as easy as possible.
-We try to respond to feedback within Typically we’ll respond within 3 business days.
+Typically, we will respond to feedback within 3 business days.

 Compatibility with browsers and assistive technology